UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Our patients and their families put their trust and confidence in us to maintain an safe environment of care.
 Accepting vaccination against disease is another level of protection we can provide – along with mask-wearing, good hand hygiene and social distancing in this case – to ensure that we are not putting our patients, their loved ones or our own families in harm’s way.

-First and second vaccinations are now being given at the following times and locations:
+First and second vaccinations are now being given at multiple Lexington locations.
+Visit ukvaccine.org for locations, days and times.

-Vaccinations are currently available Tuesday through Friday only and are open to anyone over age 12.
+Vaccinations are open to anyone over age 12.
 A parent or guardian must accompany anyone under age 18 to the appointment.

 There is no charge for COVID-19 vaccination at UK HealthCare and insurance is not required.